nickglazer/nickglazer.github.io/projects/car-inventory.md

 _Note: I use improved entity-relationship names in this diagram, see below._

-I'm not sure if we used foreign key constraints in the original, but since nothing is deleted and the benefits of FKC are debated I decided no to use them in the new schema I wrote.
+I'm not sure if we used foreign key constraints in the original, but since nothing is deleted and the benefits of FKC are debated I decided not to use them in the new schema I wrote.

 ## Screenshots